Team Science Practices

 Metacognition

-Metacognition, or “thinking about thinking” requires individuals to reflect and articulate their process for acheiving new knowledge.
+Metacognition, or “thinking about thinking” requires individuals to reflect and articulate their process for achieving new knowledge.
 What information goes in?
 Is information missing?
 How should it be analyzed and interpreted?
 Are those conclusions justified?

 Enhanced group scanning ability and consideration of alternative solutions